smitshah1920/Python-Machine-Learning/README.md

 I have worked with a fake advertising data set,indicating whether or not a particular internet user will click on an advertisement based on the features of that user.

+# Decision Tree and Random Forest_LandingClub:

+Lending Club connects borrowers with investors.
+As an investor we want to invest in people who showed a profile of having a high probability of paying you back.
+I will try to create a model that will help predict this.
+I will use lending Club data from 2007-2010 before they went public and try to classify and predict whether or not the borrower paid back their loan in full.